nicoespeon/understandlegacycode.com/content/blog/avoid-rewriting-a-legacy-system-from-scratch-by-strangling-it/index.md

 title: "Avoid rewriting a legacy system from scratch, by strangling it"
 date: 2020-02-10T21:06:13.397Z
 description: >-
-  When application becomes impossible to maintain, a rewrite is very tempting.
+  When an application becomes impossible to maintain, a rewrite is very tempting.
   But it could make things worse.
 ---